Beginner's guide to motorcycle insurance

 For example, if you lock your bike up in a secure area like your personal garage or a private driveway, you’re more likely to be quoted a cheaper bike insurance premium than those who park their bike on the street.

 Look at the security options you can get for your motorcycle.

-Other rating factors, including your age, the engine size and model of your bike, among others, all affect the price of your policy.
+Other rating factors, including your age, the engine size and model of your bike, whether you want to carry pillion passengers, and any add-ons or extra cover you may require, will all affect the price of your policy.